 If none of the documents in your collection fit these conditions, the recommendation engine may have issues returning recommendations as it doesn't have enough information to make a recommendation.
 If you would like assistance setting up these filters in your collection or to set up a collection with content published less than 1 week in the past, contact Lytics Support.

-When setting up a recommend content campaign through the Lytics UI, you will be asked to select an existing content collection or build a new collection to use in the campaign.
+When setting up a recommend content Experience through the Lytics UI, you will be asked to select an existing content collection or build a new collection to use in the experience.
 For more information on this, see our documentation on the editor for choosing content.

 Using collections in custom content recommendations